mlum123/coronavirus-chatbot/README.md

 - How do I properly wear a mask?
 - How many coronavirus patients are currently hospitalized in California?
 - How many new coronavirus cases did the U.S. have today?
-- How many coronavirus patients in the U.S. have recovered?

 This web app is fully responsive!